 Catechetical Sunday is a wonderful opportunity to reflect upon the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 It is an opportunity for all to rededicate themselves to this mission as a community of faith.

-This year, the Church will celebrate Catechetical Sunday on September 15, 2013, and will focus on the theme "Open the Door of Faith."
+This year, the Church will celebrate Catechetical Sunday on September 21, 2014, and will focus on the theme "Teaching about God’s Gift of Forgiveness."
 Those whom the community has designated to serve as catechists will be called forth to be commissioned for their ministry.
 Catechetical Sunday is a wonderful opportunity to reflect on the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 Catechetical Sunday is an opportunity for all to rededicate themselves to this mission as a community of faith.

 Resources for Catechetical Sunday and the Year

-The USCCB’s Committee on Evangelization and Catechesis has prepared a variety of materials associated with the Catechetical Sunday theme, as well as the closing months of the Year of Faith.
-The resources will assist parishes in celebrating Catechetical Sunday not only in September, but also throughout the 2013-2014 year.
+The USCCB’s Committee on Evangelization and Catechesis has prepared a variety of materials associated with the Catechetical Sunday theme.
+These resources will assist parishes in celebrating Catechetical Sunday not only in September, but also throughout the 2014-15 year.
 These materials are provided free of charge.

-While most of the resources – resources for teaching, a catechist in-service, background notes, parish resources/bulletin inserts, theological reflection, various articles, a family retreat and liturgy resources – are available for free from their website (click here), as in past years, USCCB Publishing will sell printed copies of prayer cards, family commitment cards, posters and certificates (click here for ordering information).
+While most of the resources – resources for teaching, a catechist in-service, background notes, parish resources/bulletin inserts, theological reflection, various articles, a family retreat and liturgy resources – are available for free from their website, as in past years, USCCB Publishing will sell printed copies of prayer cards, family commitment cards, posters and certificates (click here for ordering information).

-The National Conference for Catechetical Leadership (NCCL) also has resources for Catechetical Sunday which you may review by clicking here.
+The National Conference for Catechetical Leadership (NCCL) also has resources for Catechetical Sunday.

 Celebrating Catechetical Sunday